Hi, I’m Clem. 👋 I help organizations solve customer and business problems through the lens of content and systems thinking.

 People hire your product or service to get things done.
 Your content acts as their tour guide.

 And behind the scenes, that piece of content is stored as data.
 We need to design that, too.

 I specialize in using words and data to help people get things done.
 I believe good UX is a conversation that people actually want to have with a product or service.
 My goal is to connect people, data, and systems in ways that solve a real customer and business problem.

-Currently, I help government organizations design services and content at ICF Next.
-As a content strategist, I help organizations improve how they communicate with their audiences through websites, apps, software, and conversational interfaces.
-I usually have a hand in user research, content strategy, information architecture, SEO, and product writing and strategy.
+Most recently, I helped government organizations design products and services at ICF Next.
+As a content strategist, my role was to improve how they communicated with their audiences through websites, apps, and conversational interfaces.
+I enjoyed educating clients on the following best practices: user research, content design, information architecture, SEO, and plain language writing.

-Before this, I was a UX researcher on the Conversational AI team at Capital One.
-As a freelance content strategy and user experience consultant, I worked with a variety of startups and nonprofits including CMX Media, Samsung Research America, and Reach for Change.
+Before this, I was a UX Analyst on the Conversational AI team at Capital One.
+As a freelance content strategy and user experience consultant, I worked with startups and nonprofits including CMX Media and Reach for Change.
 In 2017, I received my Master’s in Human Centered Design & Engineering from the University of Washington.

 Okay then.
 What is it like to work with you?

 I believe in designing content-first, co-creating solutions, and working iteratively with both big data and thick data.

 What that might look like will change based on the project, but this is what you can expect: